 |Administer EFV on an empty stomach, preferably at bedtime.

-Use with caution in the presence of psychiatric illness including depression or suicidal thoughts or with concomitant use of psychoactive drugs.
+Prescreen for psychiatric illness; avoid use in the presence of psychiatric illness, including depression or suicidal thoughts.
+Avoid concomitant use of psychoactive drugs.

 ||Elevated RAL concentrations

 Co-treatment with TDF, a PPI, or inhibitors of UGT1A1